Do you feel overwhelmed by the loss of a loved one?

 You might be feeling like the pain will never end.
 Perhaps you have a bottomless well of sadness inside you that never seems to empty no matter how many tears you cry.
 With help you can learn how to cope with your grief and move forward with your life.
 It is unlikely you will ever be completely done grieving; however, it can become considerably less intense, less frequent, and less time consuming than it is right now.
 Your grief can shift and you can live with grief in new ways that feel supportive, insightful, and even empowering.

-Grief counseling can help you discover a way forward after someone dies.
+Grief support can help you discover a way forward after someone dies.

 In our sessions you will have the opportunity to explore your personal experience of death and loss in its entirety.
 You will come to understand that there is no such thing as feelings that are “wrong” or “bad.”
 You will have the sense of being fully supported as you dive into the complexity of your emotions around what happened.
 You might believe that the only emotions you are supposed to feel are grief and sadness.
 Working together, we can welcome all the feelings that are there.
 In my work in Denver, Colorado, many clients report that the simple acknowledgement of their true experience is extremely beneficial.
 They leave sessions feeling lighter, less burdened, and more energized.

 You may feel that you want to focus on coping with daily life in the midst of adjusting to your new reality.
-Grief counseling and grief therapy can help you learn practical coping skills for getting through the day.
+Grief support can help you learn practical coping skills for getting through the day.
 You will learn what you can do in those particular moments when grief feels overwhelming.
 Clients often feel a huge sense of relief in knowing they have a set of go-to activities that can help alleviate the intense emotions associated with death and loss.

 I trained at the New York Zen Center for Contemplative Caregiving.
 As part of that training I engaged with facing the reality of death and loss as an integral part of life.
 I personally grieved the loss of relationships with family members who are still alive.
 This is another complicated dimension of loss that I am intimately familiar with.
 I can help you find a new way of relating to the devastation of death and loss that you have experienced.
 Through our work you will be supported in your own personal journey towards healing, growth, and development.